Courses: Whitby & Scarborough North Cliff

-The Old Coach Stable is set right in the heart of Whitby, in the centre of Church Street, one of the oldest parts of the town dating back as far as the 1300s.
-This contemporary, luxurious, detached cottage has been lovingly restored since its days as a coach house for The Black Horse – but the Coach Stable theme still runs true throughout.
-Beautifully designed and with tasteful decor and furnishings, it is set over four floors, where a wrought iron staircase leads up to the fabulous mezzanine dining area and out onto the sun trap roof garden.
-Whitby Abbey, made famous by Bram Stoker’s Dracula, is just a stone’s throw away, and right amongst a myriad of shops, boutiques, restaurants and cafés.
-This holiday home is perfect for guests who want to be close to all amenities, yet set back just enough to allow for a peaceful relaxing stay.
-The living space is perfect for socializing, with a contemporary kitchen, Smart TV with a sound bar, and Wi-Fi.
+The Old Bakery is right in the heart of Whitby in the centre of Church Street, one of the oldest parts of the town dating back as far the 1300s.
+This contemporary, luxurious apartment has been lovingly restored from an old back street bakery dating back to 1871, but the bakery theme still runs true throughout.
+Beautifully designed and with tasteful decor and furnishings throughout, it is set over three floors with a wrought iron staircase leading up to a peaceful roof terrace.
+Whitby Abbey, made famous by Bram Stoker’s Dracula, is just a stone’s throw away, and right in amongst a myriad of shops, boutiques, restaurants and cafes.

 Walk out of the front door and step into the heart of the seaside town, with its quaint cobbled streets, numerous eateries and atmospheric harbour.
-Taste the wonderful fish and chips and work them off with an exhilarating cliff-top walk, or just relax on the long sandy beach.
-Jump on the tour bus to make sure you don’t miss out on everything that Whitby has to offer, or take a trip on one of the pleasure boats and enjoy a tour around the harbour and out to sea.
-There is always something happening in Whitby, from the bi-annual Goth Festival, to the Whitby Regatta, 60’s weekender to folk festivals.
+Taste the wonderful fish and chips and work them off with an exhilarating cliff-top walk, or relax on the long sandy beach.
+Jump on the tour bus to make sure you don’t miss out on everything Whitby has to offer, or take a trip on one of the pleasure boats and enjoy a tour around the harbour and out to sea.
+There is always something happening in Whitby from the bi-annual Goth Festival to the Whitby Regatta, and their music festivals to the festival of Christmas.

 If 3 miles of unspoilt beach isn’t enough, Whitby is also in a fantastic location to get out and explore the natural beauty of the North York Moors and The Yorkshire Heritage Coast.

-Other attractions for a day out include the Eden Camp Museum, Lightwater Valley and Flamingo Land.
+Other attractions for a day out include the Beamish Museum, Lightwater Valley and Flamingo Land.
 The medieval walled city of York is just an hour away and is well worth a visit with attractions including the Jorvik Viking Centre and National Railway Museum.
-There are car parks nearby and a Park ’n’ Ride facility 1½ miles away, both at cost.
+Parking is available for loading/unloading, and there are car parks nearby and a Park ’n’ Ride facility 1½ miles away, both at cost.
 Or for a car free holiday, why not take the train and use the tour bus for sightseeing!
-Beach 200 yards.
-Shop, pub and restaurant 20 yards.
+Shop, pub and restaurant 50 yards.